UomoCaffeLatte/PyBasicDTW/README.md

 ### Features
 - Classical DTW: Finds the similarity between two sequences
-- Subsequence DTW: Finds the most similar subsequence in one sequences that matches the other sequence.
+- Subsequence-DTW: Finds the most similar subsequence in one sequences that matches the other sequence.
 - Multidimension sequences supported
 - Customisable dimension weighting
 - Customisable step pattern and weights
 - Customisable distance metrics
-- Various plotting (FUTURE WORK)

 ## Dependencies
 - Numpy